 Priority Research Areas

-For Mawazo’s first full year of operations in 2018, our priority research areas are energy and climate change.
+For Mawazo’s first full year of operations in 2018, the priority areas for our in-house Research Fellows are energy and climate change.
 Both of these sectors are crucial for long-run economic growth and improved quality of life in countries like Kenya.
 They also build on the expertise of Mawazo co-founder Rose Mutiso, who holds a PhD in engineering and has worked on both technology and policy aspects of clean energy and climate change mitigation for the US Department of Energy.

 Energy sector issues are increasingly rising to the forefront of the global development agenda, as governments and aid donors recognise its key role in driving progress across all other development sectors.
 After all, it’s difficult to run successful businesses or develop world-class universities without consistent access to electricity.
 Indeed, research shows a strong correlation between GDP and electrification rates.
 An estimated 65% of all people in sub- Saharan Africa still lack access to electricity and another over 80% rely on traditional use of biomass for cooking, which is holding back socio-economic growth in the region.
 Lack of electricity also exerts a disproportionate burden on citizens who are relatively poor, who spend a larger share of their income to meet their energy needs, and are exposed to more toxic pollutants associated with fuel-based lighting.